michaelcpuckett/express-worker/README.md

 ## What is ExpressWorker?

-ExpressWorker provides an Express-like API for handling requests inside a Service Worker.
+ExpressWorker provides a simple [Express](https://expressjs.com/)-like API for handling requests inside a Service Worker.

 ## Installation

-Inside a service worker:

 ```ts
 import { ExpressWorker } from '@express-worker/app';